 Students often wonder what can be helped with counseling.
 If you are experiencing any of the following, give us a call.

-If you are interested in taking an anonymous self-test click on the link below.
+If you are interested in taking an anonymous mental health, alcohol, or substance use screening, click on the link below.

 Vince Plummer is the NDSCS Personal Counselor.
 He is a Licensed Professional Clinical Counselor, a National Certified Counselor, a member of the American Counseling Association and a member of the American College Counseling Association.
 Vince has over 20 years of experience as a clinical therapist.
 Appointments are suggested, walk-ins are accepted if the counselor is available.
 To schedule an appointment, call 701-671-2286, ext.
 3-2286.
 If you initiate a question in an electronic format it will be responded to; however, this form of communication regarding personal information is discouraged due to not being able to ensure privacy.
 Telephone calls are encouraged.
 If you are in crisis, please call Campus Police at 701-671-2233 or dial 911.